swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 You can easily access previous commands.
 Hit the up arrow.
 Hit it again.
 You can step backwards through your command history.
-The down arrow takes your forwards in the command history.
+The down arrow takes you forward in the command history.

-^-C will cancel the command you are writing, and give you a fresh prompt.
+<control>+C will cancel the command you are writing, and give you a fresh prompt.

-^-R will do a reverse-search through your command history.
-This is very useful.
+<control>+R will do a reverse-search through your command history.
+You can also
+use the up and down arrows to navigate through your command history, which can be usefule for easily repeating a recent command.
+Useful, right?

-You can also review your recent commands with the `history` command.
+You can also review all of your recent commands at once with the `history` command.
 Just enter:

     history

-to see a numbered list of recent commands, including this just issues `history` command.
+to see a numbered list of recent commands, including this just-issued `history` command.

 If your history looked like this: